thedamon/radioslipstream/posts/2008-02-18-the-sweetness-of-the-beatness.md

 _This one: much less with the jibber jabber as it’s a 2 hour nonstop electronic dancing music experience!
 House, techno, breaks, some hip hop and pop, and a whole lot of goodness.
 Watch in astonishment as the songs flow together like orange juice and grape juice swirling in a river of fruity bliss!!
 Marvel at the sweetness of the beatness!!!
 OH!
 DEAR!
 GOD!
 YES! </p>

-That said, if you’re one of those people who can’t stand &#8216;electronic’ music, you might want to wait a couple weeks.
+That said, if you’re one of those people who can’t stand ‘electronic’ music, you might want to wait a couple weeks.

 Phil’s torrent of songs is [here](http://www.mininova.org/tor/1099864) (his 2006 one gave me the idea to do [my own](http://www.radioslipstream.com/features/lists/2008/01/my-top-101-songs-from-2007/)), and I’d also like to mention that this episode includes the 1000th (and 1001st!) unique artist to be featured on Radio Slipstream.</em>